David-Edoh/Deploy-LAMP-Stack/README.md

 ## Conclusion

-This repository provides a set of automation scripts to simplify the deployment of a Laravel application on multiple virtual machines.
+This repository provides a set of automation scripts to simplify the deployment of a Laravel application on multiple virtual machines with LAMP stack installed and configured.
 The use of Vagrant and Ansible ensures a consistent and reproducible deployment process.

 For more information on Vagrant and Ansible, consult their documentation: